IzabelaKrupinska/AI-on-Microsoft-Azure/Azure-Cognitive-Language-Services.md

 Through the service we can identify language, discover sentiment, extract key phrases, and detect well-known entities from text.

 #### 3. How to
+To use Text Analytics API we need to create an access key.
+We can call the API from the testing console and make calls to API without writing a line of code.
+We need to formulate requests using the access key and the correct region.
+When creating a real product (for example about feedback) solution, we should create a solution based on several Azure components, such as Azure Queue Storage, Azure Functions, and Azure Cognitive Services.
+We need to create a function app from the portal to host our business logic.

+The price list is divided into free and standard.
+The prices vary widely.
+The detailed price list can be found: https://azure.microsoft.com/en-us/pricing/details/cognitive-services/text-analytics/ .